k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Installations/dcr_web_studio/version2/Installation.md

 ./k2space.sh create --profile=studio_pg_cass spacename
 ```

-##### The Initial Installation
+#### The Initial Installation
-Creating your first Fabric Space will download Fabric from the K2view Nexus Container Registry.
+When creating your first Fabric Space, you will download Fabric from the K2view Nexus Container Registry.
 When this is happening, you should observe the following.

 ```bash
 $ ./k2space.sh create myspace